-- (1) The amounts described are not reflected in the basic financial statements. - (2) Payments include Contracts and Retainages Payable at year end.
+- (1) The amounts described are not reflected in the basic financial statements. - (2) Payments include contracts and retainages payable at year end. - (3) GSFIC funding available for all phases.

-NOTE 10: SIGNIFICANT CONTINGENT LIABILITIES
+NOTE 9: SIGNIFICANT CONTINGENT LIABILITIES

 FEDERAL GRANTS

 Amounts received or receivable principally from the Federal government are subject to audit and review by grantor agencies.
 This could result in requests for reimbursement to the grantor agency for any costs which are disallowed under grant terms.
 Any disallowances resulting from the grantor audit may become a liability of the School District.
 However, the School District believes that such disallowances, if any, will be immaterial to its overall financial position.